silverstripe/silverstripe-userforms/docs/en/userguide/01_creating-and-editing-forms.md

 ## Creating a multi-page form

-To create a multi-page form, simply click the "Add Page Break" button.
+To create a multi-page form, simply click the "Add new Page Break" button.
 This will create a page break field which is used to create a new page in the form.
 You can drag and drop this page break to separate form fields at the desired location.

 ![Multi-page forms](_images/multi-page-forms.png)